ianphil/ContainerCamp/README.md

 * [Windows Containers on Windows Server](labthree/windows-containers.md)

 ## Lab Four: Setup Docker Swarm and Deploy Some Containers ##
-In this lab you will deploy Docker with swarm mode, using docker-machine to deploy to Azure.
+In this lab you will deploy Docker with swarm mode, using an acs-machine template to deploy to Azure.
 Once you have a swarm you will deploy some things to it...

 * [Set up Docker Machine](labfour/docker-machine-azure.md)
 * [Deploy Docker using swarm mode](labfour/deploy-docker-swarm.md)